-- Monitoring the implementation of this policy and all relevant procedures across the school. - Promoting the importance of good attendance through the school's ethos and policies. - Arranging attendance training for all relevant staff that is appropriate to their role. - Working with the SLT to set goals for attendance and providing support and challenge around delivery against those goals. - Regularly reviewing attendance data. - Ensuring that this policy, as written, does not discriminate on any grounds, including, but not limited to, ethnicity/national origin, culture, religion, gender, disability or sexual orientation. - Handling complaints regarding this policy as outlined in the school's Complaints Procedures Policy. - Having regard to KCSIE when making arrangements to safeguard and promote the welfare of children. - Ensuring there is a Children Missing Education Policy in place and that this is regularly reviewed and updated.
+- Monitoring the implementation of this policy and all relevant procedures across the school. - Promoting the importance of good attendance through the school's ethos and policies. - Arranging attendance training for all relevant staff that is appropriate to their role. - Working with the SLT (Senior Leadership Team) to set goals for attendance and providing support and challenge around delivery against those goals. - Regularly reviewing attendance data. - Ensuring that this policy, as written, does not discriminate on any grounds, including, but not limited to, ethnicity/national origin, culture, religion, gender, disability, or sexual orientation. - Handling complaints regarding this policy as outlined in the school's Complaints Procedures Policy. - Having regard to KCSIE (Keeping Children Safe in Education) when making arrangements to safeguard and promote the welfare of children. - Ensuring there is a Children Missing Education Policy in place and that this is regularly reviewed and updated.